 Let’s say you love a particular part of the country and you camp there as often as you can.
 Trouble is, you’re not that keen on the campsites you’ve found.
-Wouldn’t owning your own camping spot be the answer?
+Wouldn’t buying your own woodland be the answer?

 We’ve been talking to Ed Midmore of Woods4Sale, He’s been telling us that more and more people are deciding to buy a woodland just for the pleasure of it.
 But, you can only camp in your wood for 28 days a year – after that you need planning permission or be prepared to take a risk of upsetting your neighbours.
 So is it worth it?